csev/dj4e/assn/dj4e_ads4.md

 Classified Ad Web Site - Milestone 4
 ====================================

-In this assignment, you will expand your classified ads web site to add serch functionality equivalent to:
+In this assignment, you will expand your classified ads web site to add search functionality equivalent to:

 https://chucklist.dj4e.com/m4